vittordallacqua/vittordallacqua/README.md

 computer science undergrad based in curitiba (brazil)

-trying to find a job to pay my bills (and pay for college) :p
+trying to find a job to pay my bills (and pay for college)